State terrorism: China

-The Uyghur American Association has claimed that Beijing's military approach to terrorism in Xinjiang is state terrorism.
-The Chinese state has also been accused of state terrorism in Tibet.
+The Uyghur American Association has claimed that Beijing's approach to terrorism in Xinjiang constitutes state terrorism.
+In 2006, a Spanish court opened an investigation into claims that the Chinese state was committing acts of state terrorism in Tibet.
+However, the investigation was dropped in 2014.

 France

+During the Ère des attentats ('Era of Attacks'), a period of conflict between anarchists and the French state, the latter committed false flags attacks to legitimize repression on anarchists; one of those attacks being probably the Foyot bombing.

-The sinking of the Rainbow Warrior took place in Auckland Harbour on July 10, 1985.
-It was an attack carried out by French DGSE agents Captain Dominique Prieur and Commander Alain Mafart aimed at sinking the flagship craft of the Greenpeace Organisation in order to stop it from interfering in French nuclear testing in the South Pacific.
+French DGSE agents Captain Dominique Prieur and Commander Alain Mafart sank the Rainbow Warrior, the flagship of the Greenpeace Organisation, in Auckland Harbour on July 10, 1985.
+The attack was aimed at stopping it from interfering in French nuclear testing in the South Pacific.
 The attack resulted in the death of Greenpeace photographer Fernando Pereira and led to a huge uproar over the first ever attack on New Zealand's sovereignty as a modern nation.
-France initially denied any involvement in the attack, and it even joined in condemning the attack as a terrorist act.
 In July 1986, a United Nations-sponsored mediation effort between New Zealand and France resulted in the transfer of the two prisoners to the French Polynesian island of Hao, so they could serve three years there, as well as an apology and an NZ$13 million payment from France to New Zealand.